 Masbia started as a grassroots charity to feed the hungry.
 It began as a simple vision shared by Mordechai Mandelbaum and Alexander Rapaport, a vision of a clean, well-lit and attractive place where poor men, women, and children could eat nourishing kosher meals daily for free.
 These two men set out to make this vision a reality, and on Sunday, April 3, 2005, Masbia -- Brooklyn’s first and only kosher soup kitchen -- opened its doors to the public.

-Over the past six years since its opening, Masbia has served over a million meals, which means thousands of people (many of them children and elderly) have gone to bed with food in their stomachs, full and content.
+Over the past eleven years since its opening, Masbia has served millions meals, which means tens of thousands of people (many of them children and elderly) have gone to bed with food in their stomachs, full and content.
 In the quest to tackle hunger, Masbia is the organization that will always do as much as is possible… and then strive to do even more.

 In 2009, Masbia experienced several major expansions to its operations.
 From 2009 to 2010, Masbia opened three new sites -- one in Flatbush, one in Williamsburg (now closed), and one in Rego Park, Queens -- in addition to the original site in Boro Park.